Submission on: SNA 1 Initial Position Paper 2013

 37

-ACE entitlements don’t seem to be flexible or financially fair to commercial fishers
+ACE entitlements don’t seem to be flexible or financially fair to

 Market failure of ACE?
 Can a better economic instrument be designed?
 Consult with commercial fishers.